HIV infection with late diagnosis

 The data shows the percentage of HIV diagnoses made at a late stage of infection for people aged 15 and over living in England.

-A diagnosis is ‘late-stage’ if a patient has a CD4 count of fewer than 350 cells per cubic millimetre (mm3) of blood.
+A diagnosis is ‘late-stage’ if a patient has a CD4 count of fewer than 350 cells per cubic millimetre of blood within 91 days of diagnosis.
 CD4 is a type of white blood cell needed for a healthy immune system.
 If untreated, HIV infection will reduce the number of CD4 cells over time.

 The data only includes patients with CD4 cell counts available within 91 days of diagnosis.